ThePeeps191/python-venv-guide/README.md

-# Python Virtual Environments Guide
+# Python Virtual Environment Guide

 1. Create the virtual environment
 Run **one** of the following in the project folder: